 Five members are appointed by the Pennsylvania Governor and serve at his pleasure.

-Commissioner Janvey is a former accounting department supervisor at the Bridge Commission, with previous experience in the real estate industry and in service delivery for at-risk families and residents in Bucks County, Pa.
+Commissioner Janvey is a former accounting department supervisor at the Bridge Commission, with previous experience in the real estate industry and in-service delivery for at-risk families and residents in Bucks County, PA.
 Her real estate expertise was as an acquisition specialist and property manager.
 Janvey also has long filled an important community advocacy role for individuals in need of addiction recovery and persons in abusive and unstable environments.
 Since 2013, she has served as a board member of the Livengrin Foundation for Addictive Recovery, a Bensalem-based organization that was one of Pennsylvania’s first non-profit treatment centers for drug and alcohol dependency.
-A Bensalem, Pa. resident, Janvey attended Bucks County Community College.
+An Upper Moreland, PA. resident, Janvey attended Bucks County Community College.

 Commissioner Christy has more than three decades of experience in construction and has served as a Monroe County, PA. commissioner since 2016.
 He owns OM Christy, Inc. – a Pennsylvania firm that specializes in construction management and consulting on major construction, renovation and maintenance projects with an emphasis on budgeting, contracts and scheduling.
 Mr. Christy serves as a director and assistant chief for the Shawnee Fire Company and is a member of the Stroud Township Planning Board.
 He is a certified EMT and outdoor emergency care instructor involved with the Bushkill Emergency Corps and Shawnee Mountain Ski Patrol.
 A graduate of Gannon University in Erie, Pa, he and his wife have two children and reside in Stroud Township, PA.